 Please read this page in its entirety if you are considering couples counseling with me.

-Couples counseling is a place for you to have constructive dialogues about topics that may be difficult for you to discuss on your own.
+Couples counseling is a place for you two to have constructive dialogues about topics that may be difficult for you to discuss on your own.
+Before we meet please contemplate the relationship you want with your partner.
 My role is to improve the quality of dialogue between you and your partner regarding what matters to each of you.
-Couples counseling helps you establish a track record of overcoming challenges so the two of you can dialogue on your own, without a therapist's help.
+Couples counseling helps you establish a track record of overcoming challenges of relating.
+I am teaching you how to relate skillfully, respectfully, supportively, assertively, and considerately so the two of you can dialogue on your own, without a counselor's help.

 For some couples we never get to the position we hope for on the first spectrum.
 This is sad for everyone involved.
 While I advocate and teach each person in a long term relationship how to do the work of developing yourself as a better teammate (through using the roles of Sculptor and Supporter) I can not make the choice for you to persevere at such a goal.